carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 {: .challenge}

 A very time-saving feature of the GAP command-line interfaces is completion of identifiers when the Tab key is pressed.
-For exampe, type `Fib` and then press the Tab key to complete the input to `Fibonacci`:
+For example, type `Fib` and then press the Tab key to complete the input to `Fibonacci`:

 ~~~